aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/etc/php/7.3/php-fpm.conf`

+To find the location of the php.ini file you can run the following command:

+`pear config-show | grep php.ini`

 ## Installing PHP extensions using PECL

 The pecl cli installed by homebrew can be used to install further php extensions that we requires by running the command `pecl install <extension>`.